 Relativism changes the foundation for freedom.
-It is based in the principles that an individual can do what ever he or she pleases since there is no absolute good or wrong.
-If you do not subscribe to this way of thinking then you are seen as intolerant to other people beliefs.
+It is the principle that an individual can do what ever he or she pleases since there is no absolute good or wrong.
+When you do not agree with this way of thinking, you are seen as intolerant.

 As you know a person can believe in many things, not all of it is morally good.

 We lose sight of what is good for us and society and what is wrong.

 Truth doesn’t change.
 What is wrong today, was wrong yesterday, and will be wrong tomorrow.
 Nothing will ever change that.
 Not our emotions, not how “society” feels about the issue.

 Truth doesn’t bend to will of people’s emotions.
 The way I like to see it is that truth has no emotion.

 As a society, it looks like we’re practicing relativism already, but we are not there yet.
 Today, we can talk about the horrors and wrongs of slavery, as well as the death of millions of slaughtered people during WW2.
 If relativism was truly practiced today, we wouldn’t see the wrongs in these two events in history, instead, we can see (and call out) the horrors that happened.
 If relativism was the rule of the day, both of these tragic events would have been (and in some areas remain) socially acceptable.

 Instead, we see the damage that humans can cause if we try to run on emotion and “logic” alone.
 We forget that what we feel should always be checked by an absolute truth.

 The more we shift into a relativist society, then life would only be for the young and healthy.
 Once you’re sick or elderly, it would be more “humane” for society to euthanize you.
 A life is no longer sacred.